gcovr/gcovr/doc/source/installation.rst

 Which environments does ``gcovr`` support?

 Python:
-    2.7 and 3.5+.
+    3.5+.

-    The automated tests run on CPython 2.7, 3.5, and 3.7, and PyPy 2.7 and 3.5.
+    The automated tests run on CPython 3.5, CPython 3.7, and PyPy 3.5.

-    Starting in 2020, gcovr will only run on Python versions with upstream support.
+    Gcovr will only run on Python versions with upstream support.

     Last gcovr release for old Python versions: